UCMJ Article 134

 Maximum Possible Punishment for Violations of Article 123a

-Service members convicted of an Article 123a violation for the procurement of any article or thing of value, with intent to defraud, in the face amount of $1,000 or less are subject to a bad-conduct discharge, forfeiture of all pay and allowances, and confinement for 6 months.
+Service members convicted of an Article 123a violation for the procurement of any article or thing of value, with intent to defraud, in the face amount of $1,000 or less are subject to a bad-conduct discharge, forfeiture of all pay and allowances, and confinement for six months.

-Those convicted of and Article 123a violation for the procurement of any article or thing of value, with intent to defraud, in the face amount of more than $1,000 face a maximum possible punishment of a dishonorable discharge, forfeiture of all pay and allowances, and confinement for 5 years.
+Those convicted of and Article 123a violation for the procurement of any article or thing of value, with intent to defraud, in the face amount of more than $1,000 face a maximum possible punishment of a dishonorable discharge, forfeiture of all pay and allowances, and confinement for five years.

-How do you defend against Article 123a Making, Drawing, or Uttering Check, Draft, or Order Without Sufficient Funds charges?
+How do you defend against Article 123a Making, Drawing, Uttering Check, Draft, or Order Without Sufficient Funds charges?

 When you are facing the combined resources of the military as well as the current cultural climate, you need to be prepared to defend your career and your freedom.
-Crisp and Associates, LLC has a team of experienced trial attorneys, with more than 75 years of combined experience, who have won these types of cases.
-This team includes the firm’s founder, Jonathan Crisp, a highly respected and sought-after attorney, speaker, and lecturer, who has served in the U.S. Army Judge Advocate General’s Corps (JAG) since 1998 and entered private practice in 2007.
+Crisp and Associates, LLC has a team of experienced trial attorneys with over 75 years of combined experience who have won these types of cases.
+This team includes the firm’s founder, Jonathan Crisp, a highly respected and sought-after attorney, speaker, and lecturer who has served in the U.S. Army Judge Advocate General’s Corps (JAG) since 1998 and entered private practice in 2007.